 Students may elect to replace their passing grade with a "P" by filing with the Registrar at any time after registering for the course but not later than 5 calendar days after his or her last grade is posted.
-This five-day period shall not be stayed to await the final determination of incomplete ("I") grades.
+This fiveday period shall not be stayed to await the final determination of incomplete ("I") grades.
+A student who receives an incomplete grade and has not yet exercised the one-time pass option may, after the "I" is converted to a letter grade, exercise the option to change that converted letter grade to a "P" by filing with the Registrar not later than 5 calendar days after the "I" grade is converted to a letter grade.
 Once the pass option has been exercised, the student cannot reverse that decision, even if hindsight proves that another choice would have been more beneficial.